 Using the Common Compiler Feedback Format (CCFF), PGI compilers save information about how your program was optimized, or why a particular optimization was not made.
 PGPROF can extract this information and associate it with source code and other performance data, allowing you to view all of this information simultaneously.
-PGPROF also supports a feedback-only mode, which allows you to browse compiler feedback associated with a CCFF-enabled binary executable in the absence of a performance profile.

 A partial list of technical features supported includes the following:

-PGPROF OpenMP & MPI Profiler
+PGPROF OpenMP & OpenACC Profiler